ehwan/RTree/README.md

   // for leaf node ( level == leaf_level ),
   // children[ offset + i ] is the index on array 'data'
+  // which is, the real data you inserted

   // for normal node ( level < leaf_level ),
   // children[ offset + i ] is the index on array 'nodes'